phytec/imx-sm-phytec/sm/doc/config.md

 of the "err" command output, and how to interpret them:

 * API access issues: *SCMI err (chn=0): protocolId=0x81, messageId=0xA, status=-3*
-    - chn=0 identifies the SCMI agent declared in the configuration file.
-For the `mx95evk.cfg` file, this corresponds to SCMI_AGENT0, that is the only agent in LM1 (M7 Logical Machine).
+    - chn=0 identifies the SMT channel used.
+Channels numbers are assigned in their declaration order in the configuration file. chn=0 is the first channel declared.
+In the `mx95evk.cfg` file, this is the A2P channel in the SCMI_AGENT0: the communication channel from M7 to system manager.
     - protocolId, messageId and status identify which SCMI access generated the error.
 As mentioned above, status will always be -3 (ERR_DENIED).
 The protocol and message IDs are listed in the include files in the `components/scmi` directory in the SM source tree.